 The Company sponsors a 401(k) profit sharing plan for all employees who are eligible based upon age and length of service.
-The Company made matching contributions of \$0.3 million for fiscal years 2013 and 2014 and \$0.4 million for fiscal year 2015.
+The Company made matching contributions of \$0.4 million for fiscal years 2017, 2016 and 2015.

-(12) Stock Based Compensation
+(12) Stock-Based Compensation

-Stock Based Compensation Granted Under the 2001 and 2004 Equity Incentive Plans and 2013 Long-Term Incentive Plan
+Stock-Based Compensation Granted Under the 2013 Long-Term Incentive Plan

-The Company has granted stock options under its 2001 Equity Incentive Plan (the "2001 Plan"), 2004 Equity Incentive Plan (the "2004 Plan") and 2013 Long-Term Incentive Plan (the "2013 Plan" and together with the 2004 Plan and 2001 Plan, the "Plans").
-The Plans permit the granting of awards to employees and non-employee officers, consultants, agents, and independent contractors of the Company in the form of stock appreciation rights, stock awards, and stock options.
-The Plans give broad powers to the Company's board of directors to administer and interpret the Plans, including the authority to select the individuals to be granted options and rights and to prescribe the particular form and conditions of each option to be granted.
+Stock options and restricted stock units ("RSUs") are awarded under the 2013 Long-Term Incentive Plan, as amended (the "2013 Plan") to eligible employees and certain non-employee members of its Board of Directors.
+The 2013 Plan permits the granting of awards to employees and non-employee officers, consultants, agents, and independent contractors of the Company in the form of stock appreciation rights, stock awards and units, and stock options.
+The 2013 Plan gives broad powers to the Company's Board of Directors to administer and interpret the 2013 Plan, including the authority to select the individuals to be granted options and rights and to prescribe the particular form and conditions of each option to be granted.